Getting started (the

 github.com, replace the whole url with

-- If you are working with an enterprise instance, simply replace
+- If you are working with GitHub Enterprise, simply replace

 slarsewith your GitHub username.

 SUPER_SECRET_TOKENwith your access token.

 master_org_namewith the name of the organization with your master repos.

 - It you keep the master repos in the target organization or locally, skip this option.

 base_urlshould be to the host, not to the API endpoint.
 I.e. if you are using https://gitlab.com, then the

 show-config command can be used to check